 Prescription Oral Medicines

 For patients with moderate-to-severe acne, doctors often prescribe oral antibiotics.
 Oral antibiotics are thought to help control acne by curbing the growth of bacteria and reducing inflammation.
 Prescription oral and topical medicines may be combined.
 Common antibiotics used to treat acne are tetracycline, minocycline, and doxycycline.

 Advantages of Isotretinoin

-Side-Effects of Isotretinoin
+Disadvantages of Isotretinoin

 Some people with acne become depressed by the changes in the appearance of their skin.
 Changes in mood may be intensified during treatment or soon after completing a course of medicines like isotretinoin.
 There have been a number of reported suicides and suicide attempts in people taking isotretinoin; however, the connection between isotretinoin and suicide or depression is not known.
 Nevertheless, if you or someone you know feels unusually sad or has other symptoms of depression, such as loss of appetite, loss of interest in once-loved activities, or trouble concentrating, it’s important to consult your doctor.